05/14/24: Paul Roebber

 IMPORTANT VISITOR INFORMATION

 All seminar attendees are required to receive a visitor badge from the front desk at the NOAA Great Lakes Environmental Research Laboratory facility.
 Attendees need to present a valid U.S. photo ID or green card.
-If you are a Foreign National, advance notification of at least 48 hours is needed so that security guidelines are followed.
-You will need to present your passport (a copy will NOT work).
-For questions regarding building access, or assistance in obtaining Foreign National clearance, please please call 734-741-2024 or email mike.ryan@noaa.gov.
+If you are a Foreign National, we encourage you to attend virtually.
+For questions regarding building access, please email Margaret Throckmorton at [email protected].
 Additional questions?
-Contact Mary Ogdahl: ogdahlm@umich.edu; visit ciglr.seas.umich.edu for more information.
+Contact Margaret Throckmorton: [email protected]; visit ciglr.seas.umich.edu for more information.